Supplementary Information for Applicants and Members

 Asia, Africa, Oceania : $1,750

-Applications and supporting materials must reach the School's Director of Member Programs by October 15 of the year preceding that for which application is made.
+Applications and supporting materials must reach the School's Administrative Officer by October 15 of the year preceding that for which application is made.
 Each year the School receives many more applications than it is able to accept because of its limited funds and facilities, and for this reason the success of an application cannot be assured.